python wayback machine api

 Make the Wayback API Call

 Now we are ready to use the requests module to make the API call.
 Luckily the API call is a very simple query string type.
-We load the URL, header information and we can trust Wayback Machine and disable certificate validation which sometimes trips up the call.
+We load the URL, and header information and we can trust Wayback Machine and disable certificate validation which sometimes trips up the call.
 Then we load the JSON response into a data variable.

 response = requests.get(wburl,headers=headers,verify=False)